History of slavery in New York (state)

 The enslavement of Africans in the region that became the State of New York began under the Dutch West India Company as part of the Atlantic slave trade.
 The Dutch West India Company brought eleven enslaved Africans to New Amsterdam in 1626, with the first slave auction held in New Amsterdam in 1655, making the beginning of institutionalized slavery in what would become New York City.
 With the second-highest proportion of any city in the colonies (after Charleston, South Carolina), more than 42% of New York City households enslaved African people by 1703, often as domestic servants and laborers.
 Others worked as artisans or in shipping and various trades in the city.
 Enslaved Africans were also used in farming on Long Island and in the Hudson Valley, as well as the Mohawk Valley region.
 Despite Northern geography, New York developed one of the largest enslaved populations outside the South, and the legacy of slavery remained visible in the city's social and economic hierarchies well into the 19th century.

 During the American Revolutionary War, British troops occupied New York City in 1776.
 The Philipsburg Proclamation promised freedom to enslaved persons who left rebel masters, and thousands moved to the city for refuge with the British.
-By 1780, 10,000 Black people lived in New York.
+By 1780, around 10,000 black people lived in New York.
+They created vibrant communities within the city, supporting one another through churches, mutual-aid networks, and informal economies.
 Many had escaped from their enslavers who lived in both northern and southern colonies.
 After the war, the British evacuated about 3,000 enslaved people from New York, taking most of them to resettle as free people in Nova Scotia, where they are known as Black Loyalists.